wp-plugins/postman-smtp/readme.txt

 == SMTP Error Messages ==

-= Communication Error [334] – make sure the Sender Email belongs to the account which provided the Gmail OAuth 2.0 consent. =
+= Communication Error [334] – make sure the Envelope From Email is the same account used to create the Client ID. =

 * This is almost always caused by being logged in to Google/Microsoft/Yahoo with a different user than the one Postman is configured to send mail with.
 Logout and try again with the correct user
 * Login to [Webmail](http://www.gmail.com) and see if there is an "Unusual Activity" warning waiting for your attention